Defect Localized Entropy: Renormalization Group and Holography

-We are grateful for the useful discussions with our group members in Fudan University.
+We are grateful for useful discussions with Shimon Yankielowicz and our group members in Fudan University.
 We thank Xinan Zhou and Junbao Wu for reading this manuscript.
+We also thank Horacio Casini, Nadav Drukker, Chris Herzog and Zohar Komargodski for useful correspondence.
 This work is supported by NSFC grant 11905033.
-Part of this work is presented in SUIAS workshop on Supersymmetry and Gravitation as well as in the 3rd national workshop on QFT and String Theory.
+Part of this work is presented in SUIAS workshop on Supersymmetry and Gravitation as well as in the 3rd national workshop on QFT and String Theory in China.